robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 as part of the keyword name but may help to improve readability and bette distinguish the embedded arguments from the rest of the keyword name.

-Embedded arguments can be disadvantageous when the keyword name becomes too long or complex.
+Embedded arguments can be problematic when the keyword name becomes overly long or complicated.
-Therefore mix of embedded arguments and regular arguments is also possible.
+Therefore a mix of embedded arguments and regular arguments is also possible.
 This can help with more complex data structures or to improve readability.

 Example of mixed embedded and regular arguments: